From Rags to Reuse – Upcycling and Sustainability Workshop

 - talk confidently about textile waste as a global issue and be empowered with the skills and ideas to reduce your personal textile waste footprint through recycling and upcycling practices

-- have the beginnings of a cushion cover made using the rag rug stitching technique of couching and the skills and knowledge to finish the project at home.
+- have the beginnings of a rag rug made using the plait and stitch technique and gain the skills and knowledge to finish the project at home.

 -Identify and describe the 8 pillars of the zero-waste movement and how they apply to recycling practices in contemporary Aotearoa New Zealand society.